Kenyon Farrow: Writing

 Farrow's writing tackles a range of difficult topics including race, inequality, healthcare, and sexuality and has appeared in major publications including LEVEL, The Atlantic, Color Lines, The American Prospect, Out, POZ, Logo, HIV Plus, Rewire.News, HuffPost, Q Salt Lake Magazine, The Feminist Wire, TheGrio, Washington Blade, The Scholar and Feminist Online, LAMDA Literary, The Black AIDS Institute, and AlterNet.

 He also co-edited Letters from Young Activists: Today's Rebels Speak Out and Stand Up!: The Shifting Politics of Racial Uplift.
 His work is included in the anthologies: We Have Not Been Moved: Resisting Racism and Militarism in 21st Century America, Spirited: Affirming the Soul of Black Lesbian and Gay Identity, Against Equality: Queer Critiques of Same-Sex Marriage, For Colored Boys Who Have Considered Suicide When The Rainbow Is Still Not Enough, and Black Gay Genius: Answering Joseph Beam's Call.

-He has appeared as a panelist, lecturer, and keynote speaker at Harvard University, UC Berkeley School of Law, Schomburg Center for Research in Black Culture, Columbia School of Law, Columbia University Center for Study of Social Difference, Columbia University School of Public Health, NYU, The New School Vera List Center for Arts and Politics, CUNY, University of Pennsylvania, Hamilton University, Mount Sinai Hospital Institute for Advanced Medicine, National Conference of Black Political Scientists Annual Meeting, NYPL Stephen A. Schwarzman Building, NAACP, Black Lives Matters Conference, University of Wisconsin–Madison, Murphy Institute, Macalester College, University of Maryland, Hampshire College, Roosevelt House Public Policy Institute at Hunter College, National Association of Black Journalists Conference, Middlebury College, Seattle University, Left Forum, UCLA, and Baker University Center at Ohio University.
+He has appeared as a panelist, lecturer, and keynote speaker at Harvard University, UC Berkeley School of Law, Schomburg Center for Research in Black Culture, Columbia School of Law, Columbia University Center for Study of Social Difference, Columbia University School of Public Health, NYU, The New School Vera List Center for Arts and Politics, CUNY, University of Pennsylvania, Hamilton College, Mount Sinai Hospital Institute for Advanced Medicine, National Conference of Black Political Scientists Annual Meeting, NYPL Stephen A. Schwarzman Building, NAACP, Black Lives Matters Conference, University of Wisconsin–Madison, Murphy Institute, Macalester College, University of Maryland, Hampshire College, Roosevelt House Public Policy Institute at Hunter College, National Association of Black Journalists Conference, Middlebury College, Seattle University, Left Forum, UCLA, and Baker University Center at Ohio University.